hookedupjoe/action-app-web/README.md

 * 2018 / 2019

 ## About Action App
-The full repo and mobile app development version can be found at the action-app-cordova site.
+The full repo and mobile app development version can be found actionapp.hookedup.com